Tiny-Foxes/SM5-Arduino-Lighting/README.md

 ### Step 3: Enjoy!

+---

 > SM5-Arduino-Lighting (2021), by 48productions.
-Feel free to ask me any questions/comments on this project, either here or through Discord.
-I'm in a number of rhythm game-related servers.
+Feel free to ping me with any questions/comments on this project, either here or through Discord.
+I'm in a number of rhythm game-related servers, like Project Outfox's official discord.